 For customers whose Enterprise Agents' outbound network connections must be restricted to destinations with static IP addresses (or domain names that resolve to static IP addresses) ThousandEyes provides two additional repositories, aptproxy.thousandeyes.com and yumproxy.thousandeyes.com.
-Both domain names map to two static IP addresses hosted in Amazon Web Services.
-If only one IP address can be used, choose the address in the region that is geographically closer.
+Both domain names map to two static IPv4 and two static IPv6 addresses hosted in Amazon Web Services.

 Customers may use these domain names in place of apt.thousandeyes.com and yum.thousandeyes.com in the repository configuration files of the Enterprise Agent systems, and use the domain names or IP addresses in the configuration of network devices if security policies or technical limitations (firewalls or routers which which cannot resolve domain names in rules or ACLs) require static IP address configuration.
 For guidance on changing the repository location used by your Enterprise Agents refer to the relevant steps for your installation type in how to modify repository files on your Agents.
 However, we strongly recommend using the default configuration (apt.thousandeyes.com and yum.thousandeyes.com) if at all possible.
 ThousandEyes attempts to maintain the stability of these IP addresses, but the addresses may change without warning.